Hack-with-a-pro/hackathon-boilerplates/nextjs-firebase-boilerplate/README.md

 ## Getting Started

-- Navigate into the project directory: `cd nextjs-13-firebase-starter`
+- Navigate into the project directory: `cd nextjs-firebase-boilerplate`
 - Install the dependencies:

 ```bash